mikelitu/pymodsurgical/README.md

 Testing
 --------

 This platform has been tested with custom videos and openly available real surgical videos from the Hamlyn Centre Laparoscopic / Endoscopic Video Dataset `[2]`.
-The videos are not included in the repository, but can be downloaded from the `official website <https://hamlyn.doc.ic.ac.uk/vision/>`_.
+The videos are not included in the repository, but can be downloaded from the [official website]( https://hamlyn.doc.ic.ac.uk/vision/).

 The package has been tested on **Ubuntu 20.04** and **Windows 10** with **Python 3.11**.
 The package has not been tested on other platforms or Python versions.